dennym/Twitch-Streamer-Linux/README.md

 * You can set the Audio settings (select the Null Output on pavucontrol)
 * To stop the stream, click on the terminal and press CTRL+C
 * **BE CAREFUL ON SHOWING THE TERMINAL SINCE FFMPEG PRINTS ON THE TERMINAL THE KEY**
-* For suggestion or bugfix, please write to me on github.
-(I love suggestions! <3 )
-* Please do NOT write for support on my BLOG. post bug reports on http://github.com/wargio/Twitch-Streamer-Linux !

 Additional How to
 -----------------